 Substance Abuse

-Depression and Substance Abuse: Which Comes First?
+Depression and Substance Abuse in Teens: Which Comes First?

-According to popular belief, depression is one of the main causes of substance abuse and addiction in teenagers.
-It is thought that depressed youth tend to self-medicate with things such as drugs and alcohol, which, over time, leads them to becoming addicted.
-Yet, as studies continue to emerge around depression and substance abuse, it seems more and more unclear as to whether or not depression does actually leads to substance abuse.
-Some research now suggests that depression is, in many cases, actually caused by an already existing drug or alcohol problem.
-So, much like the chicken or the egg debate, many want to know, which comes first – depression or substance abuse?
+Yet, as studies continue to emerge around teen depression and drug abuse, it seems more and more unclear as to whether or not depression leads to substance abuse.
+Some research now suggests that depression is, in many cases, caused by an existing drug or alcohol problem.
+So, much like the chicken or the egg debate, many want to know which comes first – depression or substance abuse.
 And the truth is, there is no definitive answer.
-It can go either way, and truly depends on individual circumstances.
+It can go either way and truly depends on individual circumstances.

 When Depression Comes First

 Adolescents and teenagers who suffer from depressive disorders experience uncomfortable feelings and emotions (sadness, hopelessness, loneliness, etc.).
 Depressed individuals often isolate themselves, have trouble sleeping, and experience a lack of motivation or interest in daily activities.
 Thus, teens with depression often want to feel better and/or seek to “numb out” (dull) the difficult emotions associated with depression.
 Many do this by self-medicating with drugs and/or alcohol.
-While drugs and alcohol can provide relief in the short term, these substances are highly addictive and can actually intensify depressive symptoms in the long term.
+While drugs and alcohol can provide relief in the short term, these substances are highly addictive and can intensify depressive symptoms in the long term.

 Another factor to consider when examining the presence of depression before substance abuse is the concept of negative urgency.
 Negative urgency occurs in people who have a tendency to act impulsively during times of heightened emotion.
 When teens experience negative urgency and act impulsively, they are not thinking about potential consequences, which is when many turn to drugs and/or alcohol.